MooersLab/jupyterlabcctbxsnips/README.md

 Of course, as per the License, use these protocoals at your own risk.
 There are other approaches like Binder and Collab that are good for demonstrations, but their limitations hinder serious work.

+The second section provides quick checks of the installation that can be made on the command line or in the Jupyter Noteobook.

+The third section provides scripts for running the test scripts.

 ## Five ways to install PyMOL, CCTBX, and Jupyter